usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 [[↑] Back to top](#salesforce-admin-questions)

 ### What can you do with a schema builder?
 Schema builder is a graphical representation of all your objects and their relationships with each other.
+With schema builder, you can view, edit, and add objects.

 <img src="/assets/Schema builder details.png">

 As you can see in the above image, you can view all the fields of the selected objects from the left sidebar under Objects column.
 Also, at the top right corner, you can view all the legends which will help you in better understanding the relationships between the objects.
-From this place, it is not just viewing the details, you can even add and modify objects from here.

 To reach to the schema builder navigate to Setup > App Setup > Schema Builder